Myth Busters! 6 Female Strength Training Myths That Won’t Die – Busted!

 No, it doesn’t.
 You can perform an effective workout in as little as 30 minutes a few times per week.
 As long as you are performing compound exercises and challenging yourself (using enough weight!), and you improve your performance, you don’t need a lot of time.

 In fact, you can get in a much more effective, productive strength training workout in 20 minutes than you could with 45+ minutes of traditional cardio.
 Doing squats, push-ups, and inverted rows for 20 minutes will do much more for your physique than plodding along aimlessly on a cardio machine for 45 minutes.
-You can Lift Like a Girl & Look Absolutely Awesome in minimum time.
+You can Lift Like a Girl and get maximum results in minimum time.

 Myth #4 You Need a Lot of Equipment